 You know the exploding head emoji with its mouth agape?
 That was me by page 22.
 In less than two dozen pages, I’d discovered more about my son than I had in three years!

-I’m not kidding.
+I’m not exaggerating.
 It explained so much about his behavior – and the way he perceives and processes incoming information.
 I can’t recommend it highly enough.

 Learn why your kite kid may lack “social intelligence” – and may experience exclusion or bullying because of it.
 (My article on building “social smarts” is a good place to start.)

 For a much deeper dive with Michelle Garcia Winner (who I mention in the above article), Social Thinking and Me is a fantastic resource.
 It’s a guidebook, written for 9- to 12-year-old students, who have strong language skills, but struggle with the “hidden expectations” of sharing space and relating to their peers.
 By the way, this is book one in a two-book set.

 The second book (for adults) includes related “think sheets” to further explore teaching each concept in the kids’ guidebook.
 Many “gifted” kids have told Michelle and her team that this book set provided them with a scientific way to explore the mysteries of the social world.
 (Perfect for the way they think, right?)